aarush816/Transaction-Data-Anomaly-Detection/README.md

 Marks rows with anomalies.
 Exports the full dataset with anomaly markings to anomalies.csv.
 Extracts rows containing anomalies and saves them to anomaly_rows.csv.

-* Usage:
+## Files

+Generated CSV files:
-Generate Data for March 1-30, 2024:
+* transactions_march.csv: Data for March 1-30, 2024.

-Detect Anomalies in March 31 Data:
+* transactions_march31.csv: Data for March 31, 2024.
+* anomalies.csv: Full dataset for March 31, 2024, with anomalies marked.
+* anomaly_rows.csv: Only the rows from March 31, 2024, that contain anomalies.

-Dependencies
+## Dependencies
 pandas: For data manipulation and analysis.

-Author
+## Author
 Aarush Ambati

-License
+## License
 This project is licensed under the MIT License - see the LICENSE file for details.